-To run the sample open the project in Visual Studio and run the project in a debug mode.
+To run the sample open the project in Visual Studio and run the project in debug mode.
 In the debug mode this sample provides additional support for the development and testing convenience.
 When starting in the debug mode, it will automatically create a folder in which the virtual file system will reside, register the user file system with the platform and then open two instances of Windows File Manager, one of which will show a user file system and another a folder simulating remote storage:

 You can start managing and editing files in the \RemoteStorage\ folder immediately after the Windows File Managers open and will see all changes being propagated to the user file system.
 You can also edit documents and manage file structure in the user file system and all changes will automatically appear in the remote storage folder.

 This sample implements on-demand loading.
-After running the sample all files and folders are marked with a cloud icon, which means that the content of this file or folder is not available locally but instead resides in the remote location.
+After running the sample all files and folders are marked with a cloud icon , which means that the content of this file or folder is not available locally but instead resides in the remote location.
 Even though the file shows the correct size in the Size column, the file occupies zero bytes on the disk.
 You can open the file Properties dialog to check the "Size on disk" value.
-You can see in the console log that only root folder files and folders placeholders are being created when Windows File Manager listed the root folder content.
-Folders located deeper in the hierarchy are not loaded, until their content is being requested by the platform file system calls.
+You can see in the console log that only root folder files and folder placeholders are being created when Windows File Manager listed the root folder content.
+Folders located deeper in the hierarchy are not loaded until their content is being requested by the platform file system calls.

 When any application is accessing the file, located under the \VFS\ folder, opening it for reading or writing, the operating system redirects the call to this sample, which loads file content from the remote storage folder.
 The file becomes marked with a green check-mark on a white background icon, which means the file content is present on the local disk:

 The Windows File Manager provides the "Always keep on this device" and "Free up space" context menus, which are standard menus provided by Windows OS.
-If you select the "Always keep on this device" the file or entire folder structure will be recursively loaded to the local disk and all files content will be loaded to local disk and will become available offline.
-All files and folders are be marked with a pinned file icon.
+If you select the "Always keep on this device" the file or entire folder structure will be recursively loaded to the local disk and files content will be loaded to the local disk and will become available offline.
+All files and folders are marked with a pinned file icon.
 Pinned files will not be deleted from the drive even if it runs low on space.

 To remove content from the local disk select the "Free up space" menu.
-It will restore the cloud icon.
+It will restore the cloud icon .

 When a large file is being downloaded from the remote storage, this sample submits progress reports to the operation system, to show a standard Windows "Downloading" dialog.
 At the same time, the Windows File Manager also shows progress in the files list view: